DovetailSoftware/l10n/README.md

 - there are no duplicate title values in a Clarify list
 - there are no duplicate title values at any level of a used-defined pop-up list
-- title values do not contain commas or tabs.

 ## Methodology: